Couple cosigning a loan together.

 What credit score does a co-signer need for a personal loan?

 The minimum credit score for a personal loan, if you want a good interest rate, is 650.
-Anybody co-signing your loan should have at least the qualifying credit score, but not all lenders necessarily require this.
+Anybody co-signing your loan should have this credit score, but not all lenders require it.

 What are the chances of getting a personal loan with a co-signer?